C2FO/vfs/docs/azure.md

 func (a *DefaultClient) List(l vfs.Location) ([]string, error)
 ```
 List will return a listing of the contents of the given location.
 Each item in
-the list will contain the full key as specified by the azure blob (incliding the
+the list will contain the full key as specified by the azure blob (including the
 virtual 'path').

 #### func (*DefaultClient) Properties